wombelix/dominik-wombacher-cc/content/pages/resume_en.rst

 About me
 ========

-I'm passionate about **Linux**, **Kubernetes**, **Cloud Native Infrastructure**, **Platform Engineering**, **Coding** and **Automation**.
+I'm passionate about **Linux**, **BSD**, **Kubernetes**, **Cloud Native Infrastructure**, **Platform Engineering**, **Coding** and **Automation**.
-I'm a **problem solver with 25 years of experience** operating across the entire infrastructure stack.
-I thrive on complex technical challenges that require understanding the big picture while debugging the details. **I see patterns others miss.
-I connect dots across technologies.
-I figure things out.** I prefer technical implementation over business presentations.
+**I'm a problem solver with 25 years of experience** operating across the entire infrastructure stack, **focused on complex technical challenges** that require understanding the big picture while debugging the details.
+I prefer technical implementation over business presentations.

-**I operate across infrastructure, systems, and code.** At NTT, I was responsible for **over 1000 Linux, hundreds of Windows systems and the complete datacenter infrastructure across two locations**.
-Including network, firewall, load balancers, storage, virtualization, operating systems.
-I troubleshoot production incidents from network packets to application code.
-I reverse-engineer systems when documentation falls behind development.
-I build automation that reduces manual work and helps teams scale. **I do what's necessary to get systems running.**
+**I operate across infrastructure, systems, and code.** At NTT, I managed **over 1000 Linux and hundreds of Windows systems, plus complete datacenter infrastructure across two locations** - network, firewall, load balancers, storage, virtualization, operating systems.
+Troubleshooting production incidents from network packets to application code.
+Reverse-engineering systems when documentation falls behind.
+Building automation that reduces manual work. **Whatever it takes to solve the problem.**

-**I write code to solve operational problems.** For example, I've built Python based automation that reduced backup reporting from hours of manual effort to minutes, shifting the team from reactive to proactive.
-I created tools that enabled junior engineers to handle storage decommissioning independently.
-I wrote a Fluent Bit output plugin in Go to push security logs to AWS CloudTrail Lake, created a Helm chart, built the CI/CD pipeline, and released everything as open source.
-I built an OpenShift operator for AWS Neuron with Red Hat engineers, learning their patterns for GPU operators and creating automated builds for kernel modules.
-I was a maintainer of `pagure <https://pagure.io/pagure>`_ (a git forge and code collaboration platform) for almost 3 years, fixing critical CVEs and shipping releases in a complex Python/Flask codebase. **I read and understand code in multiple languages to find problems and fix them.**
+**I write code to solve operational problems.** Built Python automation that reduced backup reporting from hours to minutes, shifting teams from reactive to proactive.
+Created tools that enabled junior engineers to handle storage decommissioning that previously required senior engineers.
+For SUSE's AWS security competency, wrote a Fluent Bit output plugin in Go to push security logs to AWS CloudTrail Lake, created a Helm chart, built the CI/CD pipeline, and released everything as open source.
+Built an OpenShift operator for AWS Neuron with Red Hat engineers, learning their patterns for GPU operators. **Maintained pagure** `<https://pagure.io/pagure>`_ **(a git forge and code collaboration platform) for almost 3 years**, fixing critical CVEs and shipping releases in a complex Python/Flask codebase. **I read and understand code in multiple languages to find problems and fix them.**

+.. raw:: pdf

+  PageBreak

-**I build complete solutions and enable teams.** I write the application, set up CI/CD, publish artifacts, and document how it works. **I document everything.** When I solve a problem, I create knowledge base articles and examples so others can build on what I learned. **I was self-employed for over 12 years**, managing customer relationships and technical delivery.
+**I build complete solutions and enable teams.** Write the application, set up CI/CD, publish artifacts, create documentation. **Every solution gets documented.** Write knowledge base articles and examples so others can build on what was learned. **Self-employed for over 12 years**, handling customer relationships while doing hands-on technical delivery.
-During critical incidents at NTT, I coordinated technical recovery efforts across global teams.
-I work well independently but I'm not a lone wolf.
-I collaborate through clear documentation, knowledge sharing, and building tools that help the whole team.
+Work well independently but not a lone wolf - collaborate through clear documentation, knowledge sharing, and building tools that help the whole team.

-**I never stopped learning.** Started with HTML and CSS at 14, taught myself PHP, Java, Python, Go, TypeScript.
+**Never stopped learning.** Started with HTML and CSS at 14, taught myself PHP, Java, Python, Go, TypeScript, and FreeBSD.
 Still learning, diving deeper into C and kernel development.
-I've earned **over 70 technical certifications** throughout my career: **18x SUSE**, **7x AWS**, **3x Kubernetes** (CKA, CKAD, CKS), **5x Red Hat**, **2x Linux**, **2x Azure**.
-I share technical knowledge through conference presentations at KubeCon, SUSECON, and openSUSE Conference.
-I'm passionate about cloud native technologies and Unix systems like FreeBSD.
+Earned **over 70 technical certifications** throughout my career: **18x SUSE**, **7x AWS**, **3x Kubernetes** (CKA, CKAD, CKS), **5x Red Hat**, **2x Linux**, **2x Azure**.
+Share technical knowledge through presentations at KubeCon, SUSECON, and openSUSE events.

-**I'm looking for DevOps, SRE, Platform Engineering, or Cloud Engineering roles** where I can solve complex problems, build automation, and work across the full stack.
-Open source development work is especially interesting to me.
+**I'm looking for Site Reliability Engineer (SRE), Platform Engineering, DevOps Engineering, Cloud Engineering, or Open Source Developer roles** where I can write code daily, solve complex problems, build automation, and work across the full stack.

 Key Skills
 ==========